-Hagan has been working diligently for years on shaving weight off of its race ski.
-Having reached practical limits, they’re now focused on making it slay the toughest of conditions.
+Hagan has been working diligently for years to shave weight off its race ski.
+Having reached practical limits, they’re now focused on making it slay the toughest conditions.
 The updated version of the X-Race ski features ABS sidewalls for improved strength, edge hold, and rock resistance.
 They’ve tweaked the shape, profile, and length to maximize power transmission and control.
-The new version tracks true and has a higher top speed.
+The updated version tracks true and has a higher top speed.
 It’s also a little quicker due to the shortened multi-radius.
 The Hagan Race ski is even more of a podium contender in its latest incarnation.

 - Diamond Side Wall construction uses tough ABS plastic and geometry to create edge strength.

 - Tweaked 200mm rocker design keeps the flotation benefits of the X-Race while improving tracking.